FIT-2023-SLAM-indoor/slam-indoor-code/README.md

   "FTMaxAcceptableDifference": 2000,

-  // This block has an effect when "useFeatureTracker" is false "useFM-SIFT-FLANN": false,
+  // This block has an effect when "useFeatureTracker" is false "useFM-SIFT-FLANN": true, // NORM_L2 in CUDA "useFM-SIFT-BF": false, // NORM_L1 in CUDA "useFM-ORB": false, // NORM_HAMMING in CUDA
-  "useFM-SIFT-BF": true,
-  "useFM-ORB": false,

   "knnMatcherDistance": 0.7,